antoineMoPa/triangular/README.md

 triangular
 ==========

-A cellular automation toy where you define the cell switching pattern
+A cellular automata toy where you define the cell switching pattern

 [See it in action here](http://a-mo-pa.com/triangular/)